-If you compare downs from duck with geese of the same mature age, you will see that the goose down (goose clusters) are bigger than duck cluster (ducks are smaller than geese).
+If you compare duck and geese down of the same maturity, you will note that goose down or individual clusters are bigger than duck clusters (ducks are generally smaller in size than geese).

-Only down from water fowls have the benefit of being durable, naturally breathable and insulating to keep you warm in winter and cool in summer.
-With feathers from land fowls, you can only add weight, as they have poor insulating capacity.
+Only down from water fowls has the best characteristics to keep you warm in winter and cool in summer.
+While feathers tend to be rigid, heavy and act as poor insulators.

 Down, the lightest and loftiest of all fillings is recommended for use in duvets.
 It is important to read the label and verify the fill power to content ratio.
 A high fill power with low volume of down fill is the sign of a high quality down product.

 Feathers however, made of a rigid central shaft or commonly known quill are flat, firm and poor insulators and better suited for products that act as support such as pillows.
 Often the combination of duck down and feathers are used to provide a soft yet firm product.